b08x/ohmannium/README.md

       Install modified starfield theme
       Set kernel cmdline params in grub
       Remake grub if changes were made
-      Remake grub if changes were made
       Reboot host if grub was modified
-      Wait for host to reboot
-      Reboot host
       Wait for host to reboot

   play #4 (all): configure ui